Fun things to do in Lancaster County, Pennsylvania! We list family activities, date night ideas, and even where to eat and drink.

 We really enjoyed our breakfast at Prince Street Cafe.
 The atmosphere was nice and the staff was very friendly.
 It was also nice to see the cafe itself was in an older downtown building.
 We’re all about revitalization!

 They offer coffees, teas, and smoothies, as well as some light breakfast dishes.
-We really enjoyed their Fruit and Yogurt Parfait.
+We enjoyed their Fruit and Yogurt Parfait.
 Isn’t it beautiful?

 Lancaster Brewing Company